-To qualify for free home to school transport the pupil must meet all of the criteria listed below:
+To qualify for free home to school transport the pupil must meet all of the criteria listed below;

-ontona natea below, Α The pupil must be resident in Warwickshire В The pupil must be attending their nearest qualifying school (see section 2.3) С The pupil must be of compulsory school age.
+, chiena listed below, Α The pupil must be resident in Warwickshire В The pupil must be attending their qualifying school (see section 2.3) C The pupil must be of compulsory school age.
 This includes all pupils from the start of the academic year in which they turn 5 until the end of the academic year in which they turn 16.
-Transport assistance is not provided to Nursery settings (exceptions to this rule are in section 3.6) AND either D or E D The pupil must live more than the statutory walking distance from their qualifying school (see section 2.4) OR have a route to school which is less than the statutory walking distance but deemed unsafe to walk (see section 3.4) Е The pupil must be unable to walk the statutory walking distance to their qualifying school because of their special educational need, disability or • I MODIIIV GIIICUILIES (SUDIECE TO AN ASSESSMENT OF mobility difficulties (subject to an assessment of their needs)
+Transport assistance is not provided to Nursery settings (exceptions to this rule are in section 3.6) AND either D or E er D or E D The pupil must live more than the statutory walking distance from their qualifying school (see section 2.4) OR have a route to school which is less than the statutory walking distance but deemed unsafe to walk (see section 3.4) E The pupil must be unable to walk the statutory walking distance to their qualifying school because of their special educational need, disability or mobility difficulties (subject to an assessment of their needs)